OffcierCia/ultimate-defi-research-base/README.md

 - [The rich still get richer: Empirical comparison of preferential attachment via linking statistics in Bitcoin and Ethereum](https://arxiv.org/pdf/2102.12064.pdf) - Authors show that preferential attachment continues to be a key factor in the evolution of both currencies.

 - [SoK: Decentralized Finance (DeFi) ](https://arxiv.org/pdf/2101.08778.pdf) - In this Systematization of Knowledge (SoK), authors delineate the #DeFi ecosystem along its principal axes.
+SCSGuard: Deep Scam Detection for Ethereum Smart Contracts

+- [SCSGuard: Deep Scam Detection for Ethereum Smart Contracts](https://arxiv.org/pdf/2105.10426.pdf) - Experimental results manifest that SCSGuard achieves high accuracy (0.94), precision (0.96\%) and recall (0.98) for both Ponzi and Honeypot scams, and new Phishing smart contracts.

 ## Disucssion: